 He was promoted to Deputy Street Transportation Director in 2007 to lead

 the Right of Way Coordination Division and has been deputy over the Traffic

 been a registered Arizona Professional Engineer in Civil Engineering since 1990

 and is a former Institute of Transportation Engineers (ITE) Arizona Section

 Jenny L. Grote, PE, PTOE has been employed by the City of Phoenix in the Street Transportation Department for more than 29 years.
 She was the first female traffic engineer for the City and has spent most of her career in the Traffic Services (Operations) Division until she was promoted two and a half years ago to Deputy Street Transportation Director.
-She leads the Planning, Design & Programming Division.
+She leads the Transportation Planning & Programming Division.
 Last year, she started a Mentor Program for the 300+ person Division.